phaze

 Key differences

-Beyond the feature checklist, here is what really sets these two GLP-1 apps apart.
+Beyond the feature checklist, here is what really sets these two GLP-1 tracker apps apart.

-Phaze is a native iOS app with deep platform integration — HealthKit sync, 3 widget types, 3D Touch, AES-256-GCM encrypted iCloud backup, and 8 notification types.
-Mingo supports both iOS and Android with local-only data storage and Dexcom G7 glucose integration.
-If you use Android or a Dexcom CGM, Mingo has the advantage.
-If you want the deepest iOS experience, Phaze wins.
+Phaze is iOS-only and ships an Apple Watch app, HealthKit sync, widgets, and local-first AES-256-GCM encryption.
+Mingo runs on both iOS and Android, markets local-only data storage, and integrates Dexcom G7.
+If you use Android or a Dexcom CGM, Mingo has the edge.
+If you want the deepest iOS and Apple Watch experience, Phaze is built for that.

 Common questions

-Yes, Mingo is available on both iOS and Android, which is a genuine advantage over Phaze.
-Phaze is currently iOS-only, built as a native Swift app for the deepest possible Apple platform integration including HealthKit, widgets, 3D Touch, and iCloud encrypted backup.
+Yes.
+Mingo is available on both iOS and Android, which is a genuine advantage over Phaze.
+Phaze is currently iOS-only, built as a native app with deep Apple platform integration including HealthKit, an Apple Watch app, and widgets.

 Phaze does not currently integrate with Dexcom G7.
-Phaze syncs with Apple Health (HealthKit) bidirectionally, which can include glucose data from other compatible sources.
-If Dexcom CGM integration is essential to your workflow, Mingo has the edge here.
+Phaze syncs with Apple Health (HealthKit).
+Mingo integrates Dexcom G7 directly, so if Dexcom CGM integration is essential to your workflow, Mingo has the edge here.

 Try Phaze for free